 The Apollo Pavilion, Peterlee’s most iconic landmark is 50 years old this year!
 To mark the occasion there are a series of arts projects happening across the year, including spectacular installations, a birthday party and participatory workshop programmes.
 In March, we saw the launch of the Apollo 50 celebrations where the Apollo Pavillion came alive with a spectacular free light installation produced by Artichoke, a little taste of Lumiere in Peterlee.
 The celebrations provided a fantastic opportunity to both celebrate the moon landings and also showcase the Apollo Pavilion to a new and wider audience.

-On 16th July (10am-2pm), there will be a celebratory birthday party featuring a special birthday song created with local schools and musician Barry Hyde.
-There will also be performances from ‘funky’ street band Mr Wilson’s Second Liners, Oompah Brass as part of Durham Brass Festival and some local community school choirs as well as a free picnic for children.
-This event is organised by Durham County Council.
+On 16th July there was a celebratory birthday party.
+The day features a special birthday song created with local schools and musician Barry Hyde.
+There were also performances from ‘funky’ street band Mr Wilson’s Second Liners, Oompah Brass as part of Durham Brass Festival along with some local community school choirs .
+This event was organised by Durham County Council.

-East Durham Creates also held some free sessions with artist Theresa Easton, where young people came along to learn how to print & collage your response to the celebrations.
+East Durham Creates also held some free sessions with artist Theresa Easton, where young people came along to learn how to print & collage their response to the celebrations.
 Let’s make Zines together- your ideas, your expression.
 A zine is a self-published booklet, often created by physically cutting and gluing text and images together that is then photocopied and folded for distribution.
 The Zine underpinned all strands of the year-long celebration, but also provided an opportunity for young people to get involved and collaborate together to create something that reflected their own feelings to wards the Apollo Pavilion, a building which they may have passed every day without reflecting on its origins.
 Click here to see the final publication.